Redjumpman/Jumper-Plugins/README.md

 - DnD (will include spell lookups, magic item generator, and lore search)
 - I have a lot of ideas and will constantly update this list based on requests!

+# Suggestions
+Have an idea for a cog?
+Start an issue on this repository and I will try to work on it.

 # Note

 Some of these extensions will require you install a library to use.
 Instructions